konkinit/ChurnModeling/README.md

 ```

 ## Project description
-The project is setted up in order to practise a tuto followed in an online course.
+The project is set up in order to practice a tuto followed in an online course.
 Using
-a dataset from Telco industry the idea in the online course was to model churn by implementing an end-to-end
+a dataset from Telco industry the idea in the online course was to model churn by
-data science project from data preprocessing, data modeling, model comparaison to putting champion model into production.
+implementing an end-to-end data science project from data preprocessing, data modeling,
+model comparaison to putting champion model into production.
+The project was done using
-The project was done using SAS viya, a low-code environment.
+SAS viya, a low-code environment.
 Consequently I decide to reimplement the project using the
 first two C's of Cloud Native approach that is Code and Container.
-My aim is to build a streamlit app on which user can follow the project
+My aim is to build a
+streamlit app on which user can follow the project end-to-end by entering some hyperparams
-end-to-end by entering some hyperparams to his convenience.
+to his convenience.

-### Continous integration
+### Continuous integration
-One continous integration (CI) procedure with 2 jobs mainly is designed and launched at every push and merge to the main branch:
+One continuous integration (CI) procedure with 2 jobs mainly is designed and launched at every
+push and merge to the main branch:
--  Testing.
-Pytest collects the test from the tests folder and executes them
+-  Linting & Testing.
+Flake8 grants high quality of code while Pytest collects the test from
+the tests folder and executes them
 -  if Testing goes through, a Docker Image is built and pushed onto the docker hub

 ### Dataset